-It’s surprising how many people forget to add these: name, address, nationality, country of residence, contact number, email address, languages spoken (and proficiency).
+It’s surprising how many people forget to add these: name, address, nationality, country of residence, contact number, email address, and the languages you speak (and proficiency).
 Some countries like to see a photo of the candidate on the CV – your recruiter will let you know if that’s the case.

 2. Start with your most recent experience first

-When a recruiter picks up your CV for the first time, they are interested in your most recent and relevant experience.
-To make a strong first impression, list your most recent job roles and projects at the top of your document.
-When listing your work experience, consider adding more information about relevant roles and less information about those with no relevance.
-The further back your CV goes, the less information is required on specific tasks and challenges performed years ago.
+When a recruiter picks up your CV for the first time, they are interested in your most current and relevant experience.
+To make a solid first impression, list your most recent job roles and projects at the top of your document.
+When listing your work experience, consider adding more information about relevant functions and less about those without relevance.
+The further back your CV goes, the less information is required on specific tasks, and challenges performed years ago.

 3. Tailor your CV to the job role

-Although the style and layout of your CV is undoubtedly important, the proof is in the content.
+Although the style and layout of your CV are undoubtedly important, the proof is in the content.
 If you’re applying for a job that has been advertised, then take the time to match the language used in your CV to that used in the advert.
-If possible, make a copy of the original job advert and take note of the most important skills and experience.
-Adjust your CV so that it provides examples of these specific skills and strengthen your claims by highlighting what experience you have in those areas.
+If possible, make a copy of the original job advert and take note of the essential skills and experience.
+Adjust your CV to provide examples of these specific skills and strengthen your claims by highlighting your expertise in those areas.